Cooperation and competition in the collective drive by motor proteins: Mean active force, fluctuations, and self-load: Discussion

 In this paper, we developed an active bath picture to describe the collective impact of motor proteins (MP) on a conjugate filament.
 This provides an effective Langevin dynamics with active mean force and force fluctuation that can be described as an active Ornstein-Uhlenbeck process.
 We derived the expression of the mean force using a mean-field analysis.
 Approximate analytic expressions of the force fluctuation amplitude and the force correlation time are also obtained.
 As we have shown, the force fluctuations are essentially governed by the fluctuations of MP extension in the attached state.

 Solving the effective Langevin equation describing the motion of filament under MP drive, we found the asymptotic diffusivity and mobility of the filament.
 This led to an effective temperature that grew and saturated with the MP number.
-The saturation is entirely determined by the stall force and MP step size.
-As we found, the effective temperature also describes the fluctuation of MP extension.
+The stall force and MP step size entirely determine the saturation.
+Within a local thermal equilibrium approximation, the effective temperature also describes the fluctuation of MP extension.
 Using this, we estimated the relative fluctuations of MP extensions which would have vanished if the individual extensions were in perfect synchrony.
 In the absence of that, an effective self-load emerges.
 We obtained an approximate expression of this self-load that describes well why the filament velocity under the drive of a large number of MPs saturates to a value smaller than that of a free MP.

+The main assumptions involved in the approximate analytic calculations are (i)~The active force on the filament is due to attached MPs extending until reaching the stall condition.
+Thus the mean active force is obtained by using the stall condition $\langle \dot y \rangle=0$. (ii)~The active force fluctuations are essentially determined by MP extensions. (iii)~An equilibrium-like effective temperature is obtained from the ratio of diffusivity and mobility.
+This is used in a local thermal equilibrium argument to determine self-load expression.
+At attachment, the MPs do not extend, and as a result attachment process can produce slight force fluctuation.
+In contrast, extended MPs can cause significant force fluctuation at the detachment.
+This effect could not be incorporated in our approximate analytic expression for force correlation.
+This led to a smaller estimate of force fluctuation with respect to numerical observations.